 Why Does My Tattoo Itch?

 When you get a tattoo, there are a lot of things to consider.
 You want to make sure that you are getting a tattoo from a reputable shop and artist.
 You want to make sure you know what kind of design you want.
-And you want to make sure that you are prepared for the pain of the procedure itself and aftercare involved.
+You should ensure you are ready to endure the discomfort associated with the procedure.
+Moreover, it's crucial to prepare for the subsequent aftercare..

 But one thing you may not have been prepared for is an itchy tattoo.